HalfWayVector/CarouselViewBug/README.md

 # CarouselViewBug
-Sample application that shows a bug in CarouselView when PeekAreaInsets is not zero.
+Sample application that shows a bug in CarouselView.

+## Description
+PositionChangedCommand doesn't seem to be triggered on the last carousel item when PeekAreaInsets is not zero.